roadkell/ascii-logos/README.md

-# ASCII/ANSI art images for Neofetch and beyond
+# ASCII/ANSI images for Neofetch and beyond

 * Install https://github.com/dylanaraps/neofetch/
 * Download `*-neofetch.txt` files from this repo